Skip to main content

 • To add a new project, click the "New" button in the upper right-hand corner of your Hive window and select New Project.

 • You'll need to add teammates to your project.
-To do this, click the "Edit Project" button in Hive and add "Members" to your project.
+To do this, click the "Edit Project" button in Hive and press the "Add project members".
 They'll now be able to access and visualize this initiative.

-• If there are relevant documents or additional information, you can attach them in the Project Homepage.
-Access Project Homepage by clicking the home icon when you're inside the project.
+• If there are relevant documents or additional information, you can attach them in the Project Overview.
+Access Project Overview by clicking the Overview button when you're inside the project.

 Another component of Hive that you might want to utilize if a task is triggered by an event in the company is Phases.